 We all have varying talents for understanding how things work “under the hood” and that is ok - but we should recognize our personal limitations and know when we need to take some time to slow down and build our own “Visible V8”.

-Currently serving as Liquid's CIO and Director of Application Development, Steve possesses nearly 20 years of experience in professional software development.
-He cut his technical teeth in the financial industry where he spent a decade developing websites, applications, and line of business applications for a credit card company.
-It was there he developed a love for marketing and found a home in agency life.
+Steve Bridges served as CIO and Director of Application Development at Liquid Interactive.
+Prior to Liquid, Steve cut his technical teeth in the financial industry where he spent a decade developing websites, applications, and line of business applications for a credit card company.